 Marc’s style is unmistakable.
 His talent for rare captures of amazing light and fleeting atmosphere imbue his portfolio with a sense of the epic, majestic and the bold.
-His success derives from patient single-minded pursuit of all the unique moments that generate the magic and energy of the wilderness, often spending months immersing himself in the landscape he shoots despite the rigors of season and weather.
+His success derives from patient single-minded pursuit of all the unique moments that generate the magic and energy of the wilderness, often spending weeks or even months immersing himself in the landscape he shoots despite the rigors of season and weather.

 Welcome, and thank you for having a look at my photographic art.
 I’d like to introduce you to the natural world I know.
 Come follow along on my journey.
 Explore, consider, and take something with you.
 This is nature through my eyes.
 These photographs do not arise from any particular desire to see the world through a lens, but rather from my deep passion for this land we call wilderness.
 It has shaped every aspect of my life.
 I wish to show you the amazing, beautiful and powerful forces that have created the Earth we live on.